 🍮 Slow Cooker Spotted Dick Pudding

-Our slow cooker spotted dick pudding is suet-free, egg-free, and dairy-free yet no-one will know the difference!
-Instead we use margarine that is suitable for baking - such as Flora or Stork baking spread - which are also vegan- friendly.
-As well as apple sauce and milk - we like to use either oat milk or soya milk but really any type of milk will do so go with your usual type.
+Our slow cooker spotted dick pudding is suet-free, egg-free, and dairy-free yet no-one will know the difference.
+Instead we use margarine that is suitable for baking - such as Flora or Stork baking spread - which are also vegan-friendly.
+It also contains apple sauce and milk - we like to use either oat milk or soya milk but really any type of milk will do so go with your usual type.
+If preferred you can use dairy milk and butter.

-Although there is a vegetable suet available [Atora Vegetable Suet or Suma vegan suet] we choose to go with margarine as an inexpensive alternative as suet prices have risen in the UK.
+Although there is a vegetable suet available [Atora Vegetable Suet or Suma vegan suet] we choose to go with margarine as a budget-friendly alternative as suet prices have risen in the UK.
 Using margarine does not affect the texture of the finished spotted dick as it is so light with a delicious moist crumb.
-Although vegetable suet is shelf stable so it is a useful ingredient to have in the pantry so if you find any reduced price ones do snap them up for future tasty puddings.
+Vegetable suet is shelf stable so it is a useful ingredient to have in the pantry, so if you find any reduced price ones do snap them up for future tasty puddings.

 Even though spotted dick is traditionally steamed in a large pot within a pudding bowl or wrapped in a cloth and boiled in the pot, the slow cooker is just as good and is arguably better if taking the cost of electricity into consideration.

-Also by steaming in the slow cooker there will be much less steam and humidity released into the kitchen which can only be a good thing especially in wet climates.
+Also, by steaming in the slow cooker there will be much less steam and humidity released into the kitchen which can only be a good thing, especially in wet climates like Scotland where we live!

 🥣 How To Prepare

-For this recipe we use apple sauce which can be any type of apple sauce - shop-bought from a jar or tub - or home-made by stewing chopped apples in a little water and mashing.
-The apple sauce does not flavour the pudding so there is no strong apple flavour - it just helps bind the ingredients and adds a nice moisture to the crumb.
+For this recipe we use apple sauce which can be any type of apple sauce - shop-bought from a jar or tub - or home-made by stewing chopped apples in a little water and mashing when soft.
+The apple sauce does not add an apple flavour to the pudding as it just helps bind the ingredients and adds a nice moisture to the crumb.
+This pudding is a good way to use up leftover apple sauce.

 Step 1: Cream the margarine and sugar together either with a mixing spoon or with an electric cake mix.

-Step 2: stir through the apple sauce, and then add the flour, baking powder, lemon zest, and raisins or dried currants.
+Step 2: Stir through the apple sauce.
+Add the flour, baking powder, lemon zest, and raisins or dried currants.

 Step 3: Mix everything together and then scoop the mixture into a greased pudding bowl.